junxit/us-congress-bills-117/metadata.md

 - 2022-12-22 — Senate amendment submitted
 - 2022-12-22 — Senate amendment submitted
 - 2022-12-22 — Senate concurred in the House amendment to Senate amendment SA 4 to H.R.
 2617 with an amendment (SA 6552), under the order of 12/22/22, having achieved 60 votes in the affirmative, by Yea-Nay Vote.
 68 - 29.
 Record Vote Number: 421.
+- 2022-12-23 — DEBATE - The House proceeded with one hour of debate on the motion to agree to the Senate amendment to the House amendment to the Senate amendment to H.R.
+2617.
+- 2022-12-23 — Message on Senate action sent to the House.
+- 2022-12-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-23 — On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 225 - 201, 1 Present (Roll no. 549).
+- 2022-12-23 — Pursuant to the provisions of H. Res.
+1531, Ms. DeLauro moved to agree to the Senate amendment to the House amendment to the Senate amendment to H.R.
+2617.
+- 2022-12-23 — Pursuant to the provisions of H. Res.
+1531, Ms. DeLauro moved to agree to the Senate amendment to the House amendment to the Senate amendment to H.R.
+2617.
+- 2022-12-23 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 225 - 201, 1 Present (Roll no. 549).
+- 2022-12-23 — The previous question was ordered pursuant to the rule.
+- 2022-12-28 — Presented to President.
+- 2022-12-28 — Presented to President.
+- 2022-12-29 — Became Public Law No: 117-328.
+- 2022-12-29 — Became Public Law No: 117-328.
+- 2022-12-29 — Signed by President.
+- 2022-12-29 — Signed by President.